emobtech/TwitterAPIME/README.md

 Functionality | Description
 ------------- | -----------
-Tweet search* | Create your own queries and search for all "tweets" that match your criteria.
+Tweet search* | Create your own queries and search for all *tweets* that match your criteria.
-Tweet post | Submit your "tweets" in a very easy and quick way.
+Tweet post | Submit your *tweets* in a very easy and quick way.
 Inclusive with geo-location information.
-Tweet repost ("retweet") | Resubmit that interesting "tweet", so that your friends can also see it.
+Tweet repost (*retweet*) | Resubmit that interesting *tweet*, so that your friends can also see it.
 User account authentication | Check the credentials of a given user account via xAuth and OAuth.
 User account data access | Access the profile information (e.g. name, URL, location, etc.) of a given user account.
 Update user profile | Update user profile data, i.e., name, description, URL and location.
 Rate limit status access* | Check your current rate limit status (Search and REST API) and be aware of how many requests left.
-Direct Message sending | Submit your private "tweets" in a very easy and quick way.
+Direct Message sending | Submit your private *tweets* in a very easy and quick way.
-Timeline access | Access the main timelines (e.g. "Public*", "Home", "Mentions", ""Retweets of me",  etc.) and see what all your friends are texting.
+Timeline access | Access the main timelines (e.g. *Public**, *Home*, *Mentions*, *Retweets of me*,  etc.) and see what all your friends are texting.
 Friendship management | Manage (follow/block) who you follow and your followers.
 In addition, you can also access your friends/followers list.
 Report spam | Report a spammer user to Twitter.
 Trend Topics search* | Search for the most popular topics being discussed on Twitter.